-New Hampshire College now has a day college enrollment of nearly 1,500 students, 1,700 in the Graduate School of Business, and nearly 4,000 in the Division of Continuing Education.
+New Hampshire College now has a day college enrollment of nearly 1,300 students, 1,500 in the Graduate School of Business, and nearly 4,000 in the Division of Continuing Education.
 In recent years international student enrollment has enriched the cultural diversity of the College.

-Today New Hampshire College offers associate's degrees in Culinary Arts, and several business related fields.
-Bachelor of science degrees are offered in fourteen areas of study within Business Administration.
+Today New Hampshire College offers associate's degrees in Culinary Arts and several business related fields.
+Bachelor of science degrees are offered in eighteen areas of study.
 Master's degrees in Business Administration, Accounting, Business Education, Computer Information Systems and Community Economic Development meet the needs of professionals who seek career advancement.
 Ninety full-time faculty, supported by dedicated and experienced part-time faculty, serve the educational needs of the College's diverse student body.